-Diving deep in Greenland (3 February 2021).
+- Wendesday 3rd February - Diving deep in Greenland.
 Meet ZSL scientist Chris Yesson and hear about his fieldwork, studying the deep sea floor in Greenland, as he describes close-encounters with icebergs and reveals how he studies what's at the bottom of the sea without getting his feet wet!

-Wednesday 17th February - A passion for Pangolins.
+- Wednesday 17th February - A passion for Pangolins.
 Meet ZSL PhD student Lucy Archer as she describes her fieldwork experiences in the Philippines, trying to learn more about the world’s only scaly mammal, the Pangolin.
-Ask Lucy why these animals are so threatened, what techniques she uses to study them and how she avoids getting lost in dense forest!

-These interactive online events will be livestreamed to our YouTube channel, which can be found here: zsl.org/IoZYouTube.
-Subscribe to our YouTube channel to make sure you don't miss out!
+These interactive online events were livestreamed to our YouTube channel, which can be found here: zsl.org/IoZYouTube.
+Subscribe to our YouTube channel to make sure you don't miss out in the future!

-The events will run from 12.30 - 1.00pm, and will be recorded and available to watch on our YouTube channel afterwards.
+These live events ran (fortnightly) from 12.30 - 1.00pm, and were recorded - making them available to watch on our YouTube channel afterwards.

-There is no charge for these events, and no need to register in advance to watch the livestream.
+There was no charge for these events, and no need to register in advance to watch the livestream.

-- Contact Charlotte Coales at firstname.lastname@example.org for any related enquiries.
+- Please contact Charlotte Coales at email@example.com for any related enquiries.

 - For press enquiries, please contact the ZSL Press Office: firstname.lastname@example.org